 In an overt homage, he’s named the paper’s centerpiece Acisoma attenboroughi.
 The pintail is the clear standout here: A breathtaking blue sheen dominates, interspersed with eye-popping black.
 The overall effect is pleasing and unabashedly modern, a welcome stance in a family that tends towards iridescent maximalism.
 While the species bears an obvious debt to classic Odanata, A. attenboroughi offers just enough in the way of subtle tweaks to delight even jaded viewers.

 In addition, the species offers an intriguing look at a little-explored genus.
-Though A. attenboroughi could be found in collections dating back to the 1800s, Dijkstra and a co-author were the first to confirm its status as a separate species, using DNA analysis to back their conclusions.
+Though A. attenboroughi could be found in collections dating back to the 1800s, Dijkstra and a co-author were the first to confirm its status as a separate species, using a DNA analysis to back their conclusions.
 He reminds us that novelty can often be found in the most mundane places, a theme that resurfaces multiple times throughout Dijkstra’s catalogue.

 The species is found only in Madagascar, though it’s quite common there.
 It marks a pleasing turn for a field often characterized by rare or otherwise inaccessible species, though it’s not surprising for Dijkstra, whose past work has featured multiple collaborations between scientists and amateur enthusiasts.